arashaomrani/Question_Answering/README.md

 Client can accept 2 inputs (`input_documents`, `input_questions`).

-The format of input and ouput images should be txt.
+The format of input and ouput should be txt.

 If the question is outside the scope of the input text (document), it will give a generic answer "out of scope".